Amadeco/magento2-sticky-cart/README.md

 ## License

 This module is licensed under the Open Software License ("OSL") v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.